Solving the Liouvillian Gap with Artificial Neural Networks

-We stress the fact that the non-Hermiticity of $\mathcal{L}$ makes the computation of the Liouvillian gap much subtler than computing the energy gap for a Hermitian Hamiltonian, as discussed above.
-However, the computational complexity of our RBM approach does not increase too much and is still favorable \cite{LGviaRBMSuppM}.
-In the following, we benchmark the effectiveness and accuracy of this approach by applying it to the dissipative XYZ models in both one and two dimensions.

-\textit{Concrete examples.}---We consider the dissipative spin-1/2 XYZ model, where each spin has a Heisenberg type interaction with its nearest neighboring spins and is subject to a dissipation process into the $|S^z=-1/2\rangle$ state.
-The quantum master equation and the Hamiltonian read ($\hbar=1$)
+\textit{Concrete examples.}---We consider the dissipative spin-1/2 XYZ model, where each spin has a Heisenberg type interaction with its nearest neighboring spins and is subject to a dissipation process into the $|S^z=-1/2\rangle$ state: